naelolaiz/learning_fpga/unnamed_fpga_game/README.md

 * No 9-bit multipliers used.
 * 70% logic elements.
 To optimize. (note that now I am using 3 sprites instead of 2.
 Before was not even possible)

-This is how the demo looks now:
+Thisall_multipliers_used is how the demo looks now:

 ![rotating smileys](doc/rotating_with_lut_trigonometric.gif)

 ## TODO :
 * optimize code
   * [x]try implementing my own multiplier with LUT
+  * improve rotation (better resolution, fix something?)
 * [x] remove hardcoded values on boundaries for bouncing.
 Use sprites constants instead
 * integrate input buttons with debouncers
 * [x] use vectors for sprites velocities.
 Instantiate several sprites.